sarrettb/dev/ibm-full-stack-dev/git/README.md

 # Git Training Module
-This is a git module part of the IBM Full Stack Developer course
+This module is part of the IBM Full Stack Developer course for learning how to use git.